emilyporter920/World_Weather_Analysis/README.md

 ## Results

 ### Weather Database
 A weather database was created using the Google Maps API.
-This data includes the cities with their latitudes, longitudes, maximum temperatures, humidity, cloudiness, windspeed, country, current description of weather, as well as a date that the data was pulled.
+This data includes the cities with their latitudes, longitudes, maximum temperatures, humidity, cloudiness, windspeed, country, and current description of weather.

 -- ADD THE PHOTO OF THE DATAFRAME